-Getting rid of the harsh chlorine has to be a good thing, right?
+Getting rid of the harsh chlorine must be good, right?
 Sure.
 The most important thing to remember is that saltwater pools do not eliminate the need for chlorine.

-The presence of salt in the water, on the other hand, lowers the type of eye and skin irritation that swimming in a chlorine pool can cause.
+On the other hand, the presence of salt in the water lowers the type of eye and skin irritation that swimming in a chlorine pool can cause.

 A salt chlorine generator produces chlorine in the same way as a chlorine pool does.
 To prevent the production of chloramines, it’s critical to keep chlorine levels steady.

 When chlorine levels are steady, and chloramines are absent, the salinity of the water in a saltwater pool is much closer to that of your natural tear ducts.
 This is why opening your eyes in a saltwater pool doesn’t hurt and why your skin and hair won’t feel as dry afterward.

 Pools with saltwater are less expensive to maintain.